etherisc/ui-kit/docs/task-planning/task-2.5-axe-core-ci.md

 - The CI pipeline will fail when new accessibility violations are introduced, meeting the Definition of Done
 - Documentation explaining how to interpret and fix a11y issues has been added to the `packages/ui-kit/docs/accessibility-testing.md` file

+## Key Accessibility Improvements

+1. Created proper patterns for extending shadcn components without modification:

+   - Composition pattern (`A11yButton`)
+   - Associate labels with form controls (`A11yFormExamples`)
+   - Use aria attributes correctly (`AccessibleComponentsExample`)

+2. Added comprehensive documentation:
+   - `packages/ui-kit/docs/PROTECTED_FOLDERS.md` - Guidelines for not modifying third-party components
+   - `packages/ui-kit/src/components/ui/README.md` - Instructions for extending shadcn components

 ## Expected Outcome

 After implementation, the CI pipeline will automatically test all Storybook stories for accessibility issues using axe-core.
 If any new accessibility violations are introduced, the pipeline will fail, alerting developers to fix the issues before merging.

+## Final Status

+Pull request [#13](https://github.com/etherisc/ui-kit/pull/13) has been created and is awaiting review and merge.

+## Cleanup Notes

+After the PR is merged:

+1. Delete the `feature/axe-core-ci` branch locally and remotely
+2. Delete the `test/a11y-violation-detection` branch locally and remotely (it was used for testing/development)
+3. Verify a11y tests are running in CI on the develop branch